Communion Music

 Communion Music is a British independent music company that includes a record label, (Communion Records), a publishing company (Communion Publishing) and a concert promoter (Communion Presents).

 History

-Communion Music was founded by musicians Kevin Jones (Bears Den), Ben Lovett (Mumford and Sons) and producer Ian Grimble.
+Communion Music was founded by musicians Kevin Jones (Bear's Den), Ben Lovett (Mumford and Sons) and producer Ian Grimble.
 It began in 2006 as Communion Clubnight, a monthly live music performance at London's Notting Hill Arts Club.
 Frustrated by what they felt was an overly competitive and often artist-unfriendly live music scene in London, the founders wanted to create a music platform in an environment that was creative, collaborative and respectful.

 Communion Records

 Communion Records initially started as a record label for the community involved in Communion Clubnight.
-Its first release was a compilation album, Communion, featuring music from the likes of Mumford and Sons, Johnny Flynn, Elena Tonra (Daughter) and Andrew Davie(Bears Den).
+Its first release was a compilation album, Communion, featuring music from the likes of Mumford and Sons, Johnny Flynn, Elena Tonra (Daughter) and Andrew Davie (Bears Den).